 I’m still willing to do it if there’s a need for it but what we advertise was cat box scooping, cleaning out the litter box, scoop up backyards after dogs, junk removal.
 I did more of a broad range because I didn’t know where the exact need was.
 Commercial cleaning was also included in that.
-I wanted to do it but I didn’t think we would have a whole lot of customers necessarily to start with.
+I wanted to do it, but I didn’t think we would have a whole lot of customers necessarily to start with.
 I didn’t know for sure because I hadn’t done much with it.

 You looked at it as an experiment.
-Another interesting part is you realized that anybody can go clean someone’s house once a week or once a month or whatever.
+Another interesting part is you realized that anybody could go clean someone’s house once a week or once a month or whatever.
 The willingness to do all those nastier jobs or the marginal jobs that other people might not do, it sounds like you were thinking, “Let’s see what catches on.”

 I’m like, “If we’re doing it, let’s do it.
 Let’s see where the need is.”
 I’m willing to do whatever I need to do to make it happen.

 You open up your first day.
 What did that feel like?
 It’s important to flesh out some of these details.
-People get afraid about something that’s going to happen way out there and then they stop.Good business leaders treat their employees as partners and not someone below them.
+People get afraid about something that’s going to happen way out there, and then they stop.Good business leaders treat their employees as partners and not someone below them.
 Click To Tweet

-That’s my mom’s situation, she stops.
+That’s my mom’s situation; she stops.
 She gets afraid of what’s going to be out there.
-I’ll be rejoicing when she finally makes that step and maybe she will after seeing me do it.
+I’ll be rejoicing when she finally makes that step, and maybe she will after seeing me do it.

 I hope so.
 I have this interesting theory.
-Somewhere in your head, you may or may not be aware of, you’ve got a vision.
+Somewhere in your head, you may or may not be aware of; you’ve got a vision.
 It’s not that you’re necessarily passionate about cleaning per se.
-It’s not like you’re a neat freak and your mission is to make the world cleaner, maybe it could be.
-You’ve got a vision in your head, “The future can be better than the present and I have the power to make so.”
+It’s not like you’re a neat freak, and your mission is to make the world cleaner; maybe it could be.
+You’ve got a vision in your head, “The future can be better than the present, and I have the power to make so.”
 I’m picking that up from you.
-If you can articulate that vision, maybe you can and maybe you can’t.
+If you can articulate that vision, maybe you can, and maybe you can’t.

-In my twenties, I took a borrowed ladder and I stepped out on the roof of my car, knocking on doors and I offered to clean the leaves out of people’s gutters.
+In my twenties, I took a borrowed ladder, and I stepped out on the roof of my car, knocking on doors, and I offered to clean the leaves out of people’s gutters.
 I didn’t have any big vision.
 I didn’t like gutter cleaning.
 I’m afraid of heights.
-Years later, I was doing $5 million in revenue but it evolved.
-My theory is when you have something on the horizon that you’re striving to achieve, it pulls you into the future.
+Years later, I was doing $5 million in revenue, but it evolved.
+My theory is when you have something on the horizon that you’re striving to achieve; it pulls you into the future.
 You’re no longer driven by the past.
 Your brain reaches into the past to try to project the future.
 You have a compelling goal.
-You hack into that system and you redivert it.
+You hack into that system, and you redivert it.
 Does that make any sense?

 I would say that’s what’s happening, for sure.